JeremiahKaren/35percent.github.io/_posts/2020-03-01-final-heygate-application-planning-committee-misled.md

 There is a similarity here to the ongoing dispute about affordable housing in the [shopping centre development](https://35percent.org/shopping-centre).
 Developer Delancey claims that the £11.24m it is also receiving from the Mayor is being used to increase the amount of social rented housing.
 We [showed previously](http://35percent.org/2018-07-02-viability-and-delancey/) how it was going to Delancey's bottom line:

 ![](http://35percent.org/img/delanceyfvaprofit.png)

+## POSTSCRIPT - no public funding

+Shortly after publishing the above post, Southwark Council contacted us to say that Elephant Park had not received any public funding.
+They forwarded [a letter from Lendlease agents](https://www.docdroid.net/fbRoIQ5/ltr-to-lbs-re-35pc-campaign-tweet-020320-pdf), DP9, saying that the appearance of Elephant Park at the top of a list of developments that had received GLA funding was an ‘administrative reporting error’.
+[GLA have confirmed](https://www.whatdotheyknow.com/request/elephant_park_grant_funding_appl#incoming-1558142) that no application for funding had been received.

+In answer to further questions, Southwark said that there was no realistic prospect of securing public funds for Elephant Park and the tenure change to BtR would not affect affordable housing delivery.
+Southwark further said that the BtR change was allowable by the planning consent and ‘maintains project delivery’, forestalling delay.
+Southwark also does not think its share of extra profit, or ‘overage’, would be affected by the BtR change.

 <meta name="twitter:card" content="summary_large_image" />